keras-team/keras/CONTRIBUTING.md

 # On Github Issues and Pull Requests

-## Issues

-Found a bug, or have a new feature to suggest?
+Found a bug?
+Have a new feature to suggest?
+Want to contribute changes to the codebase?
 Make sure to read this first.

 ## Bug reporting